-The University Travel Charge Card Program is intended to provide faculty and staff with a convenient means for charging WSU business travel expenses and reduce the University's costs of administering travel.
+The University Travel Charge Card Program provides faculty and staff with a convenient means for charging WSU business travel expenses and reduce the University's costs of administering travel.

 University travelers should use individual travel card accounts for all other University business travel expenses, whenever possible.
 NOTE: Travel charge cards may be used for official University travel expenses only.

-University employees on active payroll status who intend to travel on WSU business at least one time per year are eligible to apply for a University travel charge card.
+University employees on active appointment who intend to travel on WSU business at least one time per year are eligible to apply for a University travel charge card.
 Applying for and using individual travel charge cards is not required.

 University travel charge cards may be used for: